ryanbaer/minesweeper-go/README.md

 - [x] Investigate high CPU on macOS (Thanks [@mrcrilly](https://github.com/mrcrilly) for pointing out the very high default FPS in TermLoop)

 ### Troubleshooting
-Feel free to open a ticket if you run into any issues
+Feel free to open an issue if you run into any issues

 ### License